dipy/dipy/doc/devel/gitwash/maintainer_workflow.rst

 automatically.

 Note the ``--no-ff`` above.
-This forces git to make a merge commit, rather than doing a fast-forward, so that these set of commits branch off trunk then rejoin the main history with a merge, rather than appearing to have been made directly on top of trunk.
+This forces git to make a merge commit, rather than doing a fast-forward so that these set of commits branch off trunk then rejoin the main history with a merge, rather than appearing to have been made directly on top of the trunk.

 Check the history
 =================